Bertonc98/CPLEX_MIP_opt_models/README.md

 So in each column there are the coefficients of a particular variable in each constraint

 TODO:
-- extraction of cuts from linearized augmented
--- Parsing of constraint and complete the definition of the dual -- the parsing phase will be performed in python, that will call the "export_cuts" program in order to create the matrix of coefficients GAMMA
-- write dual
+- Check for feasibility of the dual

 Footer